erick-m-lean-analytics/Operations-Analytics-Portfolio/projects/insurer-markup-ruleset-optimisation/README.md

 - Quantified the high-potential impact of the new baseline ruleset: smash repair workshops and their owners will retain more take-away profit while significantly reducing the lead time spent manually configuring markups

 - Identified four distinct repairer behavioural groups based on custom-rule adoption (last 90 days):
-  - Purely Custom (100% of drafts): 21% of active repairers
+  - Purely Custom (100% of drafts): ~20% of active repairers
-  - High Custom Adoption (>75% of drafts): 6% of repairers
+  - High Custom Adoption (>75% of drafts): ~6% of repairers
-  - Hybrid User (25%-75%): 3.2% of repairers
+  - Hybrid User (25%-75%): ~3% of repairers
-  - Low Custom Adoption (<25%): 70% of repairers
+  - Low Custom Adoption (<25%): ~71% of repairers

-- Magnitude of manual edits across all line items was low (0.7%–1.7% per draft), meaning rules were applied without tweaks in ~98% of drafts.
-However, there is a strong rationale for establishing a new baseline and running pilots to prevent future increases in manual edits.
+- Magnitude of manual edits across all line items was consistently low (under 2% per draft on average), meaning the configured rules (standard or custom) were applied without tweaks in the vast majority of drafts.
+However, there is still a strong business rationale for establishing a new baseline ruleset and running targeted pilots before these rates potentially increase.

+- Additional insight from custom-ruleset analysis: Even among repairers using custom rules, a portion of the configurations were incorrect or set in a way that would cause the repairer to lose profit (under-charging)

-- Benefits of the new baseline ruleset:
+- Benefits of implementing the new baseline ruleset:
-  - Risk of Inaction: Waiting for manual-edit rates to hit 5–10% would make it harder to fix
+  - Increased take-home profit for repairers by reducing incorrect or suboptimal markup configurations
-  - Efficiency Gains: Reducing even 1% of manual edits frees up time for higher-value work (e.g., more repairs or better customer service)
+  - Efficiency Gains: Reducing even a small percentage of manual edits frees up time for higher-value work (e.g., more repairs or better customer service)
-  - Scalability and Futureproofing: Creates a more consistent, supportable platform for growth
+  - Scalability and Futureproofing: Creates a more consistent, supportable platform for long-term growth

 - Proposed two options for the Top 5 insurers as candidates for the new standardised baseline ruleset:
   - Option 1 (Market Reach): Allianz, SUNCORP, IAG/NRMA, Auto & General, RACQ – ideal for widespread efficiency gains across the most repairers